HineshMandalia/phone-mirror/README.md

    - Enables TCP/IP mode on the device (`adb tcpip 5555`).
    - Attempts to use a cached IP address from `.cache` file.
    - If the cached IP works, connects to it.
-   - If not, prompts the user for the phone's IP address, connects, and caches it for future use.
+   - If not, prompts the user for the phone's IP address (or automatically scans the local network for devices with port 5555 open if none provided), connects, and caches it for future use.
 4. Launches scrcpy for screen mirroring.
 5. Cleans up by disconnecting the device if it was connected via IP.